Golf Street railway station

 Golf Street railway station is located on Golf Street in Carnoustie, Angus, Scotland, and serves the town's central areas.
 It is sited 9 mi 70 chain from the former Dundee East station, on the Dundee to Aberdeen line, between Barry Links and Carnoustie.
 ScotRail, who manage the station, operate all services.

 History

-The station opened in 1960 as Golf Street Halt before changing its name on 16 May 1983.
+The station opened on 7 November 1960 as Golf Street Halt before changing its name on 16 May 1983.

 Location

 The station is the nearest to the Carnoustie Golf Links.
-During the 1999 Open Championship, extra services were laid on to bring spectators to the course, significantly boosting passenger figures for that year.
+During the 1999 Open Championship, extra services were laid on to bring spectators to the course.

 Facilities

 Facilities are incredibly low at Golf Street, consisting of just two benches (one on each platform) and a shelter on platform 2.
 Both platforms have step-free access.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.